Chicago History Museum In Brief

 Hotel Lincoln.
 The boutique-style property underwent a complete overhaul in 2012, and while most elements changed dramatically, the spectacular view of Lincoln Park remained the same.
 The views may be seen from guest rooms as well as from rooftop lounge J. Parker and the outdoor patio on the first level of Perennial Virant.

 Thompson Chicago Hotel.
 The nearby Gold Coast hotel boasts 247 guest rooms offering luxe, residential appeal for business and leisure travelers to Chicago.
+The hotel also features Nico Osteria, an Italian-focused, seafood-driven eatery from award-winning chef Paul Kahan and his One Off Hospitality team.

 --edited by Audarshia Townsend